Hyper-V Offloaded Data Transfer Overview

 This optimization is also supported for natively attached, VHDX-based virtual disks.

-VHD-based or VHDX-based virtual disks attached to a virtual IDE controller do not support this optimization because integrated development environment (IDE) devices lack support for Offloaded Data Transfer.
+VHD-based or VHDX-based virtual disks attached to a virtual IDE controller do not support this optimization because IDE devices lack support for Offloaded Data Transfer.

 Storage area network (SAN) vendors are working to provide near-instantaneous copy operations of large amounts of data.
 This storage is designed to allow the system above the disks to specify the move of a specific data set from one location to another (an “offloaded data transfer”).